 Recent Updates & Upcoming Talks:

-- early summer 2019: I'll be doing an ICPSR workshop on SNA in Boulder again.
-Dates TBD.
+- June 10-14: I'll be doing an ICPSR workshop on SNA in Boulder again.
+Dates are tentative.

 - Dec 12: I was quoted as part of a story in The Chronicle of Higher Education on Open Access and academic publishers.